BEEFY-JOE/AbletonLiveOnLinux/README.md

     * Wine TKG is now a runner in Lutris

 5. ### Configuring Ableton Live 12 in Lutris
+    * Back in Lutris, Select the Ableton Live tile and click the arrow pointing up next to the `Play` button
+    * Select `Browse Files`
+        * Copy `EXAMPLE_fixStartingMax.sh` to the folder that opens and then open the script with any text editor of your liking.
+        * Replace `myBottles/abletonLive12` with the path to the prefix we created earlier **EXAMPLE** `myWinePrefixes/abletonLive12`
+        * Save the script and exit your text editor
-    * Back in Lutris Right Click on the Ableton Live tile, click `configure`
+    * Back in Lutris, Right Click on the Ableton Live tile, click `configure`
+    * Enable the Advanced toggle at the top right of the window
     * Go to the `Game Options` tab
-        * For `Executable` find and select the Ableton Live exe, it should be in the ProgramData folder in your wineprefix we made earlier, **EXAMPLE:** `/home/$USER/myBottles/abletonLive12/drive_c/ProgramData/Ableton/Live 12 Suite/Program/Ableton Live 12 Suite.exe`
+        * For `Executable` find and select the Ableton Live exe, it should be in the ProgramData folder in your wineprefix we made earlier, **EXAMPLE:** `/home/$USER/myWinePrefixes/abletonLive12/drive_c/ProgramData/Ableton/Live 12 Suite/Program/Ableton Live 12 Suite.exe`
-        * For `Wine prefix` ensure that this is the prefix we created earlier **EXAMPLE** `/home/$USER/myBottles/abletonLive12`
+        * For `Wine prefix` ensure that this is the prefix we created earlier **EXAMPLE** `/home/$USER/myWinePrefixes/abletonLive12`
     * Go to the `Runner options` tab
         * For `Wine Version` select the wine-tkg-valve-exp-bleeding that we installed with ProtonUpQT before **EXAMPLE** `wine-tkg-valve-exp-bleeding-9.0.174637-x86_64.pkg`
         * Scroll Down and turn off the following (we don't need these);
             * AMD FSR
             * BattleEye Anti-Cheat
             * Easy Anti-Cheat
+        * Scroll down and enable `Windowed (virtual desktop)`.
+This is optional, however, it fixes issues related to drag and dropping in Ableton.
         * Scroll Down and for the `Audio Driver` drop down, select `ALSA`
+    * Go to the `System options` tab
+        * Scroll down to `Environment variables` and click on the `Add` button.
+            * Set the key to `WINE_FULLSCREEN_INTEGER_SCALING`
+            * Set the value to `1`
+        * Scroll down to `Pre-launch script`, find and select the script you just copied and modified **EXAMPLE** `/home/YOUR USER HERE/myWinePrefixes/abletonLive12/EXAMPLE_fixStartingMax.sh`

 6. Ableton Live 12 should launch successfully

-7. Press `F11` on your keyboard to make Ableton Live fullscreen (the app needs to be fullscreen because of drawing/scaling issues and missing menu bar in windowed mode)
+7. Press `F11` on your keyboard to make Ableton Live fullscreen if it isn't already (the app needs to be fullscreen because of drawing/scaling issues and missing menu bar in windowed mode)

 8. Play the Demo Project to ensure that Ableton is working and playing audio